 It’s no secret medical bills are confusing.
 Whether navigating bills or EOBs, patients struggle to make sense of codes and abbreviations.
-Cedar’s latest Healthcare Consumer Experience Study found that this confusion was hurting all parties—including lowering collection rates for providers.
+Cedar’s latest Healthcare Consumer Experience Study found that this confusion was hurting all parties—including lowering payment rates for providers.

-If individuals get to see your chargemaster ahead of care, adding descriptions to products and services could help increase patient satisfaction and collections.
+If individuals get to see your chargemaster ahead of care, adding descriptions to products and services could help increase patient satisfaction and payments.
 According to a Cornell study of food menus, researchers discovered that customers rated items with descriptive labels as higher quality and of more value than items without labels.
 The items with descriptive labels also drove 27% more sales.